 |Description of Project Outputs

 |Status of Implementation Progress (Outputs, Activities, and Issues)

 |Status of Development Objectives

-The three wind farms have added 79.15 MW of installed capacity, generating almost 130 Gwh of electricity per year.
+The three wind farms have added 79.15 MW of installed capacity.
 The electricity generated from the wind farms is evacuated through the Maharashtra state transmission network and is primarily distributed by Tata Power in its license area in Maharashtra.
 The wind farms' total emission reduction during 2007 to 2027 is estimated at 2.1 million tons of carbon dioxide.
 Commercial co-financing for the wind farm projects was catalyzed and coordinated by ADB.
 The Indian Renewable Energy Development Agency (IREDA) took on a loan as a co-lender.
 To catalyze the risk-taking capacity of the market for financing renewable energy projects, ADB introduced unfunded risk participation by a commercial bank.

 A change in scope was approved on 13 October 2009 to reflect the (i) downsizing of the Bramanvel Wind Power Project to 11.25 MW, (ii) transferring the capacity of 17.5 MW from the Bramanvel Wind Power Project to the Sadagwaghapur Wind Power Project, and (iii) the consequential reduction of the total project cost.

 |Date of First Listing||–|